Skip to main content

 About GreenChill

-Launched in 2007, GreenChill is an EPA voluntary partnership program that works cooperatively with the food retail industry to reduce refrigerant emissions and decrease their impact on the ozone layer and climate change.
+Launched in 2007, GreenChill is an EPA voluntary partnership program that works cooperatively with the food retail industry to lower refrigerant emissions, protect the ozone layer, and address climate change.

 Food retailers, including supermarkets, grocery stores, co-ops, supercenters, and wholesale clubs, use commercial refrigeration systems throughout their stores to keep products cool.
 The commercial refrigeration systems typically used in these stores can leak harmful refrigerants into the atmosphere and those refrigerants can deplete the Earth’s ozone layer and contribute to climate change.